omegasenior/topbiketoursportugal/content/tours/douro-wine-tour-easy.md

     title: 'Day 1: Reception at Porto'
   - day: '2'
     description: >-
-      Land where the cave paintings are classified as World Heritage, which also produces the famous Douro wine.
-Cycling until Vila Nova de Foz Coa.
-We will begin the course heading towards Ervedosa do Douro and continue to São João da Pesqueira, enjoying the Douro River.
+      Starting in Pinhão, you will begin your journey by heading towards Ervedosa do Douro and continuing to São João da Pesqueira, where you can visit a wine museum.
+The day will end with an accommodation in Vila Nova de Foz Côa, very well known site for its World Heritage Paleolithic paintings.
     location:
       lat: '41.07807865'
       lng: '-7.13896749'
     title: 'Day 2: Pinhão – Vila Nova de Foz Côa.'
   - day: '3'
     description: >-
-      Pedaling towards Figueira de Castelo Rodrigo, we will visit the Northern plateau of Figueira de Castelo Rodrigo, a preserved village with its medieval castle which overlooks the highest point of Portugal.
-We also will pass through Castelo Melhor, Algodres and Vilar de Amargo.
+      Pedaling towards Figueira de Castelo Rodrigo, will pass through Castelo Melhor, Algodres and Vilar de Amargo.
+Once in your final destination, you will be able to visit its Northern plateau, a preserved village with a medieval castle which overlooks the highest point of Portugal.
 Between February and March, in Figueira de Castelo Rodrigo, this natural landscape provides a beautiful scenery of almond blossoms.
     location: